Waterpipe Tobacco Smoking (WTS) Knowledge Hub (KH)

 WNTD 2020 Campaign

-On the World No Tobacco Day 2020, the Chair of WHO’s Study Group on Tobacco Product Regulation (TobReg) , Dr. Ghazi -Zaatari, sent a reminder message to the community about the harmful health effects of smoking and tobacco use, including that of waterpipe smoking.
-This is in keeping with the mission of the Waterpipe Tobacco Smoking Knowledge Hub – KH at the American University of Beirut (AUB).
-To watch the message, please view on this link: https://www.facebook.com/AUBMC/videos/247181283380584
+On the World No Tobacco Day 2020, the Chair of WHO’s Study Group on Tobacco Product Regulation (TobReg) and WTS-KH Director, Dr. Ghazi Zaatari, sent out a reminder message to the community about the harmful health effects of smoking and tobacco use, including that of waterpipe smoking.
+This is in keeping with the mission of WTS-KH.
+To view the message, please visit the following link: https://www.facebook.com/AUBMC/videos/247181283380584

-The WTS KH for WNTD20202 in collaboration with social media influencers (Intragram) published good content videos on the dangers of smoking in general and waterpipe smoking in particular on their social media to spread awareness.
+The WTS-KH for WNTD20202 in collaboration with social media influencers (Instagram) published good content videos on the dangers of smoking in general and waterpipe smoking in particular on their social media to increase awareness.

 Message by actress @saraabikanaanofficial

-The WTS-KH team has been in contact with the Chair of the Lebanese Parliament Health Committee, Dr. Assem Araji, at the Lebanese Parliament to move forward with possible action plans to strengthen Law 174 on tobacco control in Lebanon; however, the COVID- 19 pandemic slowed the progress and shifted the priorities for the parliamentarians.
+The WTS-KH team has been in contact with the Chair of the Lebanese Parliament Health Committee, Dr. Assem Araji, to move forward with possible action plans to strengthen Law 174 on tobacco control in Lebanon; however, the COVID- 19 pandemic slowed the progress and shifted the priorities for the parliamentarians.

-In its efforts to highlight the knowledge on waterpipe smoking and discuss contemporary issues related to waterpipe use, the KH-WTS organized this year a series of webinars:
+In its efforts to highlight the knowledge on waterpipe smoking and discuss contemporary issues related to waterpipe use, the WTSKH organized this year a series of webinars: